Rather watch a video? Click here!

 Many organizations are implementing OKR in order to improve alignment across their organization.
 They want to make sure everyone is pulling in the same direction.
 But for OKR to boost alignment, you first need to get your strategy in place.

 What is strategy?

 Strategy is a military term and comes from the Greek words “stratos” (army or resources) and “ago” (leading).
 In a military context, strategy thus means to lead your resources to win the battle.
-A proper business definition would be: to lead your resources to obtain your organization’s goal.
+A proper business definition would be: to employ your resources to achieve your organization’s goal.

 Strategy matters because each organization has finite resources and faces competition.
 Were resources infinite, you wouldn’t need a strategy — your company could simply do everything it wanted to.
 And without competitors, there wouldn’t be a need to differentiate yourself.
 But with limited resources and the constant threat of competition, strategy becomes critical and (tough) choices will have to be made.

 But before those choices can be made, you first need to decide which battle(s) you want to fight and what winning looks like.

 Your Ultimate Goal defines the ultimate winning aspirations for your business.
 Which battles will you fight, and which will you leave alone?
 When will you consider the battle won?

 - What’s the purpose of your organization?